Prachurja-Saha/JavaScript-Basic/Document/css.md

 Margin -> distnace between parent div/body to current div padding ->

+# Units (2 major units 1.
+Absolute 2.
+Relative)
+`Absolute` units are fixed and do not change based on other elements.
+Common absolute px(Single dot on screen), in(1 inch = 96 px), cm(1 centimeter = 37.8px), mm(1 millimeter=3.78px),
+pt(1 points= 1.33px),pc(1 picas = 12 points)

+`Relative` Relative units are based on the size of other elements or the viewport.
+Common relative :
+- em :Relative to the font-size of the element.
+For example, 2em means 2 times the current font size
+- rem(root em): Relative to the font-size of the root element (<html>).
+For example, 2rem means 2 times the root font size.
+- % (percentage): Relative to the parent element’s size.
+For example, 50% of the parent element’s width.

 Here’s a list of commonly used and useful CSS properties that are essential for building web applications: